openbtps/btps-node/src/core/authentication/README.md

 1. **Token Storage**: Store auth tokens securely with appropriate expiry times
 2. **Key Management**: Protect private keys and use secure key generation
 3. **Session Management**: Implement proper session cleanup and validation
-4. **Network Security**: Use TLS for all BTP communications
+4. **Network Security**: Use TLS for all BTPS communications
 5. **Token Rotation**: Consider implementing refresh token rotation for enhanced security
 6. **Encryption**: All sensitive data is encrypted in transit and at rest

-## Integration with BTP Server
+## Integration with BTPS Server

-The authentication class integrates seamlessly with the existing BTP server infrastructure:
+The authentication class integrates seamlessly with the existing BTPS server infrastructure:

 ```typescript
 import { BtpsServer } from '@core/server/btpsServer.js';